georgeyord/dockerfiles/compose/app-specific/hoteldruid/README.md

-Nginx server with Php-fpm in Docker to run Hoteldruid booking management software using [Fig](http://www.fig.sh)
+Nginx server with Php-fpm in Docker to run Hoteldruid booking management software using docker-compose
 =====================================================

 ## Quick Start
  * Download codebase from [www.hoteldruid.com](http://www.hoteldruid.com/en/download.html) to `data/hoteldruid` folder
- * `fig up -d` to run nginx server in the background
+ * `docker-compose up -d` to run nginx server in the background
  * Check the webapp is running in localhost
  * Follow the on-screen instructions (don't change the configuration of mysql connection)